 Ga Hock Seafood – Old School Zi Char Along Upper Bukit Timah Road

 I remember it was a very busy day for us.
-We spent a full day at Jewel Changi Airport, and rushed all the way to the west for dinner with our friends at Ga Hock Seafood.
+We spent a full day at Jewel Changi Airport and rushed all the way to the west for dinner with our friends at Ga Hock Seafood.
 I was very tempted to “fly aeroplane” but our friends have been talking about the food and atmosphere for weeks, so I knew I just had to be there.

 The long day of photoshoot made me really tired.
 But as we drove into the carpark beside Ga Hock Seafood, I started getting excited.
-We got a table in the open space at the back of the old school coffeeshop.
+We got a table in the open space at the back of the old school coffee shop.

-The Nan Ru Pork Belly may not be labeled as a must-try, but it was still pretty good.
+The Nan Ru Pork Belly may not be labelled as a must-try, but it was still pretty good.
 The aroma of garlic was distinct, and the thick slices of golden brown pork belly may have you and your pals fighting over the final piece.
-This plate of goodness is infused with flavors of fermented beancurd.
+This plate of goodness is infused with flavours of fermented beancurd.
 I thought I was already full but I felt otherwise after this arrived.
 We also had the Shark Head in Black Bean Sauce and Qing Long Vegetables.